Malaysians making waves from over 100 years ago.

 The mask was amazing and effective.
 It protected its users from bacteria and other airborne contaminants.
 It was also designed very well.
 It could be easily made by hand using materials that were cheap and easily found.

-Yet some doctors still doubted that it worked and that Dr. Wu was right.
+Yet, some doctors still doubted if it worked or if Dr. Wu was on the right track.

-Apparently, there was one famous incident where a French doctor named Dr Gérald Mesny confronted Dr Wu about his findings.
-Dr Wu explains to him the theory of the plague being pneumonic and airborne.
+Apparently, there was one famous incident where a French doctor named Dr Garald Mesny confronted Dr Wu about his findings.
+Dr Wu explained to him the theory of the plague being pneumonic and airborne.

 The French doctor proceeded to racially insult Dr Wu, and to prove his point, he attended the infected people without wearing Dr Wu’s mask.
 Two days later, the French doctor died from the plague.

-What can we expect from a Chinaman.Dr Gérald about Dr Wu
+What can we expect from a Chinaman.Dr Garald about Dr Wu

 The mask as we know it today: N95

 The mask started being mass-produced, and soon it was worn by medical staff, soldiers, and the general public too.
-It helped prevent the further spread of the plague, and when the Spanish flu arrived in 1918, scientists and the public alike wore the masks again.
+It helped prevent the plague from spreading further, and when the Spanish flu arrived in 1918, scientists and the public alike wore the masks again.